davepar/plv8ts/README.md

 The SQL files will be in the `sql` subdirectory.
 To add drop statements before each `create function` statement, use `npm run build -- -d`

-If you create your own package from scratch, you'll need at least the first 3 settings from the [example Typescript config](example/tsconfig.json), (target, moduleResolution, and declaration).
+If you create your own package from scratch, you'll need at least the first 2 compiler options from the [example Typescript config](example/tsconfig.json) (`module` and `moduleResolution`), plus `"declaration": true` (which is in tsconfig-google.json).

 ## Writing functions